akeneo/pim-api-docs/content/rest-api/filter.md

 Below you will find the operator allowed to filter on this property, as well as the corresponding type of value required in the `search` query parameter.

 :::info
-Please note that dates should follow the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
+Please note that dates must follow the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
 :::

 | Operator | Allowed value type | Filter description |